 Last-minute gift for dad #2: Something cool from a local store

 We’re all for honoring our pops by supporting our local mom-and-pops.
-So think about what’s nearby.
-A cool kitchen or gourmet store?
+So think about what’s near by.
+A cool kitchen or gourmet store local to your community?
 A great indie bookstore?
 A favorite menswear boutique?
 A talented florist?
 An old school indie sporting goods store?
+A shoe store?
 A high-end chemist or pharmacist?

 Or maybe you have a craft fair, flea market, or even a farmer’s market near you on Saturdays where you can grab a cool one-of-a-kind gift for dad.